Excerpt talking about being with what we’re feeling and recognising that there’s nothing wrong with feeling the way we do feel.

-Video excerpt taken from the Sunday 13th December 2020 bi-monthly zoom group Satsang.
+Video excerpt talking about how seeing is the only doing necessary, taken from the Sunday 13th December 2020 bi-monthly zoom group Satsang.

 “Letting go of past habits, conditioning and unexplored assumptions is a natural byproduct of awakening and very much part of the process.”